MiriamEA/Linux_Usage_Agent/README.md

 ## 3. Usage
 ### 3.1.
 Initiate database and tables
-The database has to be created by hand (logging on the psql and running the create database command.
-Once the database is created the script init.sql can be run to create the two tables.
+The database has to be created with the command ```psql -h psql_host -U psql_user -c "CREATE DATABASE db_name"```.
+Once the database is created the script init.sql can be run to create the two tables with the following command: ```psql -h psql_host -U psql_user  db_name -f init.sql ```.
 ### 3.2. host_info.sh usage
-The script host_info.sh needs to be run once on every server it can be monitored.
+The script host_info.sh needs to be run once on every serer it can be monitored.
 When this script is run it expects five arguments to be passed: psql host, psql port, database name, psql user, and psql password.
 It is run with the following command: ```bash host_info.sh psql_host psql_port, db_name, psql_user psql_password ```.
 ### 3.3. host_usage.sh usage
 The script host_usag.sh needs to be run whenever you want to get the current information on the resource usage..
 When this script is run it expects five arguments to be passed: psql host, psql port, database name, psql user, and psql password.